 Swindon Town 0 Carlisle United 2: It was a good time to play Carlisle United.
-It’s just that…it turned out to be a better time to play Swindon Town – and, try as he might to back up his pre-match words with the outcome, it wasn’t happening for Dan Butterworth.
+It’s just that…it turned out to be a better time to play Swindon Town – and, try as he might to back up his pre-match words, it wasn’t happening for Dan Butterworth.
 Not here.
 Not at all.

 Never mind.
 Carlisle’s travelling supporters, certainly, were having no truck with the idea that Butterworth, who swapped United for Swindon on deadline day, might not have been making a totally unreasonable point when he argued that a side with seven defeats from eight, and two days into a new head coach reign, might be one you could get at.